alexisorellana/alexisorellana.github.io/_pages/research.md

 <br>	&nbsp;

-<li> Licensure Tests and Teacher Supply (with <a href="https://sites.bu.edu/marcuswinters/" target="_blank">Marcus Winters</a>) </li>
+<li> Licensure Tests and Teacher Supply (with <a href="https://sites.bu.edu/marcuswinters/" target="_blank">Marcus Winters</a>) <em> Submitted </em> </li>
 <details>
 <summary><b>Abstract</b></summary>

-Public school administrators struggle to staff classrooms with qualified teachers, especially within shortage areas such as STEM.
-Applying a regression discontinuity design to administrative data from Connecticut, we provide causal evidence that licensure test requirements reduce the supply of eligible teachers by deterring candidates who fail their first attempt.
-The effect is especially large for those seeking an endorsement to teach STEM subjects.
-The deterrent effect grows substantially larger for scores further away from the passing threshold.
-Consistent with findings from other states, licensure test scores are only modestly correlated with a teacher’s later value-added contribution to student test scores.
+We apply a sharp regression discontinuity design to administrative data from Connecticut to investigate the impact of failing the first attempt at a licensure test on teacher supply.
+We find deterrent effects from failing both a basic skills test required to enter an educator preparation program (Praxis I) and a subject-matter test used for ultimate certification (Praxis II).
+Failing Praxis II especially deters those seeking endorsement to teach within the shortage areas of STEM and special education.
+Failing Praxis I especially deters those who would be less effective teachers, but failing Praxis II disproportionately pushes out relatively effective potential teachers.

 </details>
-<a href="{{ site.baseurl }}/assets/pdf/Praxis_Manuscript.pdf" target="_blank">[Manuscript]</a>
+<a href="{{ site.baseurl }}/assets/pdf/Praxis_Manuscript_Revision.pdf" target="_blank">[Manuscript]</a>

 <br>	&nbsp;